haiwen/python-seafile/README.md

 }, ...]
 ```

 ### Create a dir

 ```python
 repo.create_dir(path)
 ```

+Create a directory and return a plain object.

+**Parameters:**

-* path, the directory you want to create
+* path: a path with a new dir you want to create

 **Example:**